meaganmgreen/amazon-ba-portfolio/README.md

 # amazon-ba-portfolio
-SQL and business analytics projects focused on fulfillment center operations and process improvement.
+SQL and business analytics projects from MSBA program